melissamcewen/CurlsBotSite/docs/haircareanalyzer-new.md

 }

 /**
+ * Represents the analysis result for the Sebderm system */ export interface SebdermAnalysis extends ExtensionAnalysis {
+  /** Whether the product contains ingredients that may trigger seborrheic dermatitis */
+  hasTriggers: boolean;
+  /** List of problematic ingredients found with their reasons */
+  triggers: Array<{
+    id: string;
+    name: string;
+    reason: string;
+  }>;
+}

+/**
  * Represents all available extensions for analysis
  * Uses an index signature to allow any named extension that extends ExtensionAnalysis */